-This is the first of a series of posts telling the story of Heidi’s first “proper” holiday, hopefully giving some hints and tips to those planning on taking a toddler away, as well as making you smile along the way.
+“Flying with a Toddler” is the first of a series of posts telling the story of Heidi’s first “proper” holiday.
+This will hopefully give some hints and tips to those planning on taking a toddler away, as well as making you smile along the way.

 The other parts of my mini-break review can be found here: